 The valid inequalities of Proposition~\ref{prop:down_cut_collective} characterize the maximum bids on the reserve-down market (collectively across all arcs of the reservoir system) that can be honored under all possible realizations of the reserve activations.
+To see this, note that $\zeta_{t,a} \overline{p}_{t,a}$ represents the maximum amount of energy that can be absorbed on arc~$a$ by pumping.
+In case of a call-off on the reserve-down market, the energy production on all arcs, combined, can therefore be reduced at most by $s_t + \sum_{a \in \mathcal{A}}\zeta_{t,a} \overline{p}_a$.
 Appending these valid inequalities to problem~\eqref{opt:collective_trading_rho} yields

 which is equivalent to problem~\eqref{opt:collective_trading_rho} by Proposition~\ref{prop:down_cut_collective}.

 Next, we show that problem~\eqref{opt:collective_trading_cuts} is equivalent to the reduced stochastic program